How Does Trauma Affect the Body?

 Maintaining a balanced and nutritious diet is also essential to provide the body with the necessary nutrients it needs to continue trying to repair itself.
 This can help the skin become rehydrated and provide the brain with the energy it needs to work through other therapies and internalize coping mechanisms more effectively.

-Experiential therapies and physically active recovery routes can also help an individual better identify and address the physical effects of their trauma.
-By getting the body moving and being introspective about one’s own body, these therapies can bring to light any number of effects that may have first seemed latent.
-Identifying the physical effects of trauma is the first step towards creating a plan that can address each individual’s unique needs, and doing so in a safe and supported way is needed to address these physical effects.
+Experiential therapies and physically active recovery routes can also support an individual in identifying and addressing the physical effects of their trauma.
+By getting the body moving and being more introspective about one’s own physical state, these therapies can highlight symptoms that may have initially gone unnoticed.
+Exploring how trauma affects the body in these ways is often the first step toward building a personalized plan for healing.
+Doing so in a safe and supported environment is key to fully addressing these effects.